 - In Grouped By, choose how your variables are organized.
 I always include one variable per column as this format is standard across software.
 Alternatively, you can include one variable per row.

-- Check the Labels in first row checkbox if you have meaningful variables labels in row 1.
-This option helps make the output easier to interpret.
+- Check the Labels in first row checkbox if you have meaningful variable names in row 1.
+This option makes the output easier to interpret.

 - In Output options, choose where you want Excel to display the results.